tsautier/dovi_convert/README.md

 ```

 ### 2. Single File Conversion
+**Standard Mode (Default):** Uses piping to process the video stream.
+This is the default and fastest method.
 ```bash
 dovi_convert -convert "Movie.mkv"
 ```

-**Standard Mode:** Uses piping to process the video stream.
-This is the default and fastest method.
+**Safe Mode:** Extracts the video track to disk before converting.
+Use this if the standard mode fails or results in audio desync (common with seamless branching discs).
 ```bash
 dovi_convert -convert "Movie.mkv" -safe
 ```
-**Safe Mode:** Extracts the video track to disk before converting.
-Use this if the standard mode fails or results in audio desync (common with seamless branching discs).

 ### 3. Batch Processing
 Scans for Profile 7 files and converts them.